Advanced Usage¶

 Let's see what happens here:

-• To use this trick, every additional argument must have a default value (which can be None).
+repeat_n_timestakes as input the function to decorate (func) as first argument, and any additional input right after.- To use this trick, every additional argument must have a default value (which can be

-• Within the decorator we implement a wrapper as usual, where we use any additional decorator argument (n in this example).
+wrapperas usual, where we use any additional decorator argument (nin this example). - Since

-• Since wrapper is not run until execution time, we can then check what is the value of func:
+wrapperis not run until execution time, we can then check what is the value offunc:- if it is

 This "trick" allows us to use the decorator with parens, providing custom arguments, or without parens, using defaults, i.e.